Zinnia: sowing, planting and care

 • Water generously

-• Water generously at planting
+• Water generously after planting

-When and how to sow zinnias
+When and how to sow zinnias?

-Successful sowing of zinnias under cover
+Succeed in sowing zinnias under cover

 • Cover seeds lightly with compost kept slightly moist

-• Maintain 15–25°C during emergence
+• Maintain 15-25°C during germination

-• Space young plants about 30 cm apart
+• Space plants about 30 cm apart

 • Water to ensure establishment